james-stevens/powerdns-webui/README.md

 but it should handle native / slave zones OK.
 If you are using this webapp for slave / native, please let me know if there are features it needs.

-When minified, using `python -m jsmin index.html > min.html`, the savings are not great (~10%), so I chosen to no longer provide this minified file.
+When minified, using `python -m jsmin index.html > min.html`, the savings are not great (~10%), so I've chosen to no longer provide this minified file.
 This is probably largely because I use TAB indents (see CONTRIBUTING.md).

 Becuase of the security limitations of the PowerDNS Rest/API, this is intended as a SysAdmin tool only - see the **Security** Section below.